V-Sekai-fire/ANIM_perfume/README.md

 * copy the animation from the dance animation glb scene
 * select the third person animation
 * paste the anim track with the sharable
-* restore the retargeted animation (menu item) allows gltf export of the entire scene with the dance
+* OPTIONAL - restore the retargeted animation (menu item) allows gltf export of the entire scene with the dance
 * play animation